-Services to find out which

-Part B drugs have these

-requirements (phone

-numbers are printed on the

-back cover of this booklet).
+You may also call Member Services to find out which Part B drugs have these requirements (phone numbers are printed on the back cover of this booklet).

-Insulin cost- sharing is subject to a coinsurance cap of \$35 for one-month's supply of insulin and plan level deductibles do not apply.
+Insulin cost-sharing is subject to a coinsurance cap of \$35 for one-month's supply of insulin.